commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ![Connection Management](./images/connection_mgr.png)

 Connections and Connection Groups are shown on the left.
 Clicking on the left panel items shows the item’s view/edit form.
-Click on `➕ Add → Connection`.
+To create a new database connection click on `➕ Add` → `Connection`.
 Set the title and connection type; the rest of the form will change depending on the type selected.
 Fill in the rest of the database connection properties.

 > _**Note:**_ Alternatively, the connection string may be used to establish a database connection.
+> _**Note:**_ the password field is optional.
+If you leave it empty, the password prompt will be shown each time when establishing the connection.
+> For PostgreSQL connections, PgManage will also try to retrieve the connection password from the `.pgpass` file before showing the password prompt.

 There are two special connection types, which behave differently from the rest:

 - **SQLite connections** do not need any other settings besides the Sqlite3 file path.
 - **Terminal connections** are shell/console sessions with a remote host.
 These connections require SSH properties to be filled-in.

-> **Note:** the password field is optional.
-If you leave it empty, the password prompt will be shown each time when establishing the connection.
-For PostgreSQL connections, PgManage will also try to retrieve the connection password from the `.pgpass` file before showing the password prompt.

 ### SSH Tunnelling